 So for example, if you spent £0.80 on two pints of milk, your robo-advisor round-up app would take the remaining £0.20 and invest it for you.

-These platforms are proving to be particularly popular with younger investors who don’t have the money to pay for a financial planner but still have an interest in using financial products.
+These platforms are proving to be particularly popular with younger investors who don’t have the money to pay for a financial advisor or a financial planner but still have an interest in using financial products.

 Rounding up your transactions can be a simple and easy way to build up a savings pot.
 It can also serve to “gamify” the investment process, which can make the idea of putting money aside more exciting and engaging.

-As with any decision, there are also downsides to choosing a robo-advisor over a traditional financial advisor.
+As with any decision, there are also downsides to choosing a robo-advisor over traditional advisors.

 No access to expert financial advice